4 tiny tots at Baan Lad Khammune

 Revel in an Unplugged, Digital Detox Wilderness:

-For much of the trip you’ll be unplugged, with no mobile coverage or electricity, so give yourself a digital detox and turn your phone off and save the battery.
-There are USB battery charging facilities on the larger cruise river boat, and some homes in the villages generate their own electricity from small turbines in the river, which can charge your camera or phone via your mains charger.
+For much of the trip you’ll be unplugged, with no mobile coverage or electricity, so give yourself a digital detox and turn your phone off.
+To recharge, use your mobile power bank, USB charging facilities on some of the larger cruise boats, or some homes in the villages generate their own electricity from small turbines in the river, which can charge your camera or phone via your mains charger.

-We are also contracted by an international insurance company to rescue any of their clients should they have an accident while travelling in Laos.
+We are also contracted by a global emergency rescue organisation, that works on behalf of international insurance companies to provide rescue services to their clients, should they have an emergency, or accident while travelling in Laos.

 You’re in experienced hands.